immcantation/scoper/docs/topics/hierarchicalClones.md

 and be used in clustering with IUPAC-aware distance calculation (via `alakazam::pairwiseDist`).
-If `FALSE` (default), uses fast Hamming distance (via `alakazam::fastDist`) and only allows standard bases (A, T, C, G), N, and ? in sequences.
+If `FALSE` (default), uses fast Hamming distance (via `alakazam::fastDist`) and only allows standard bases (A, T, C, G), N, and ? in nt sequences if `method="nt"` or uses fast Hamming distance (via `alakazam#::fastDistAA`) and only allows 20 standard amino acids, X, *, - and . in aa sequences if `method="aa"`.
 This parameter controls validation and distance calculation method, not sequence filtering.
 See `max_n` for filtering sequences by character content.
 See the IUPAC and max_n parameters section for more details and examples.
-Note: This parameter is only available for `hierarchicalClones` with `method="nt"`.
+Note: This parameter applies only to `hierarchicalClones`.

 junction
 :   character name of the column containing junction sequences.